Quick Links

 The Importance of Collective Worship at St Clement’s CEP

-Our Collective Worship policy strengthens and supports the Christian identity of our school, reaffirms our vision and associated values of St Clement’s Church of England Primary School and celebrates the central role that each unique and diverse child has to play in their community.
+Our Collective Worship policy strengthens and supports the Christian identity of our school, reinforces our vision and values, and celebrates the unique and diverse contribution that each child makes to our community.

-Our worship reflects the variety of traditions found in the Church of England, and will recognise and follow the Christian liturgical year.
-The daily Christian act of worship is central to our ethos and is supported by all staff and governors.
-It makes an important contribution to the overall spiritual, moral, social and cultural development of the whole school community.
+Our worship reflects the rich traditions of the Church of England and follows the Christian liturgical year.
+The daily act of Christian worship is central to our ethos and is supported by all staff and governors.
+It plays an important role in the spiritual, moral, social, and cultural development of our entire school community.

 Collective Worship will be:

-Inclusive – Our acts of worship recognise that pupils and staff come from diverse homes of different faith backgrounds as well as no faith backgrounds, so it will be inclusive of and fully accessible to all.
-Care will be taken to ensure that language used by those facilitating worship avoids assuming faith of those participating, listening or watching.
+Inclusive – Our acts of worship recognise that pupils and staff come from a variety of faith backgrounds, as well as no faith background.
+Worship is designed to be inclusive and fully accessible to all.
+Care is taken to use language that does not assume the faith of anyone participating, listening, or watching.

-Collective Worship gives pupils and school staff the opportunity to:
+Collective Worship at St Clement’s provides pupils and staff with the opportunity to:

 • Engage in an act of community